nosolutions/puppet-tsm/README.md

 download locations: one for sparc and one for i386 (see params.pp for an example).

+####AIX

-For AIX the application is shipped by IBM as LPP in BFF format.
+For AIX TSM is shipped by IBM as LPP in BFF format.
 The package can be installed using the 'nim' (default) or 'aix' provider.
-Installing from a NIM repository, the variable 'package_uri' must contain a valid lpp_source in order to make the installation work.
-This module will then install 'tivoli.tsm.client.ba.64bit.base' and its requesite software.
+Installing from a NIM repository, the variable `package_uri` must contain a valid lpp_source in order to make the installation work.
+This module will then install `tivoli.tsm.client.ba.64bit.base` and its requesite software.

 By setting the 'service_manage' variable to true, 'dsmc sched' will be added as a subsystem definition to the subsystem object class in AIX.